-The Activist Artist Scholarship was launched in 2020 as an annual competition dedicated to the work of Activist Artists all over the world.
-All applicants will be challenged to examine the influence of a particular Activist Artist and show how that artist used his/her medium to influence, inform and inspire during their lifetime or beyond, or alternatively, to create their own piece of activist art.
+The Lantos Foundation for Human Rights & Justice is proud to offer this scholarship opportunity to New Hampshire high school seniors with an interest in human rights and activism through the arts.
+The Activist Artist Scholarship was launched as an annual competition dedicated to the work of Activist Artists all over the world.
+All applicants will be challenged to examine the influence of a particular Activist Artist and show how that artist used his/her medium to influence, inform and inspire during their lifetime or beyond.